huggingface/optimum-intel/examples/neural_compressor/language-modeling/README.md

     --output_dir /tmp/clm_output
 ```

-The following example fine-tunes GPT-Neo on WikiText-2 while first applying snip_momentum pruning and then static quantization with smooth quant.
+The following example shows how to apply post-training static quantization using the SmoothQuant methodology on a GPT-Neo model :
 ```bash
 python run_clm.py \
     --model_name_or_path EleutherAI/gpt-neo-125M \